-With a background and education in Business Management, in 2006, Kim Colby Davis began volunteering for CASA of Santa Barbara County, first as an advocate for children, and then in the office, helping with events and publicity.
-Before long, she joined the CASA staff.
-At the end of her first year with CASA, serving as Recruiting and Outreach Coordinator, the total of new volunteers increased by over 53% and the number of children served increased by nearly 65%.
-In 2009 Kim accepted the position of Executive Director for CASA of Santa Barbara County and has lead the team to achieve growth that includes more than doubling the number of children served.
-With a team of 12 CASA staff, they now lead a volunteer force of more than 300 community volunteers.
+Background & Education: With a background and education in Business Management, Kim Colby Davis began volunteering for CASA of Santa Barbara County in 2006 as an advocate for children.
+Soon after, she joined the CASA staff in the role of Recruiting and Outreach Coordinator.
+At the end of her first year with CASA, the number of new volunteers increased by over 53% and the number of children served increased by nearly 65%.
+In 2009 Kim accepted the position of Executive Director for CASA of Santa Barbara County and has led the team to achieve growth that has allowed CASA to serve 95% of the children in need in Santa Barbara County.
+With a team of 15 CASA staff, they now lead a volunteer force of more than 300 community volunteers.

-In her spare time, Kim enjoys traveling with her husband, gardening and spending time with her many nieces and nephews.
+Hobbies & Interests: In her spare time, Kim enjoys traveling with her husband, gardening, and spending time with her many nieces and nephews.